MeSabya/SystemDesignDiscussion/SystemDesignQuestions/HealthCheckSystemDesign.md

 KEDA is watching Prometheus health check failure rate (or other metrics).
 ✅ If too many failed health checks, KEDA scales Jobs to perform more frequent checks.

+How Does KEDA Scale Jobs?

+- Creates Jobs on demand: Instead of running a Job continuously, KEDA creates new Job instances when an event (like a message in a queue or database entry) occurs.
+- Scales Job replicas dynamically: KEDA scales Jobs based on external metrics (e.g., Kafka, AWS SQS, RabbitMQ, Prometheus).
+- Deletes idle Jobs: When there's no workload, KEDA scales down to zero Jobs to save resources.